MicrosoftDocs/learn/learn-pr/advocates/build-web-api-nodejs-express/includes/4-middleware.md

 ## Request pipeline

-If you have routes that benefit from having pre or post processing middleware, set it the functions in the source code file so that:
+If you have routes that benefit from having pre or post processing middleware, set up the functions in the source code file so that:

 - Middleware that needs to run before the request (preprocessing) is defined before the actual request.
 - Middleware that needs to run after the request (postprocessing) is defined after the actual request.